Hallucinogens Use Signs – The Symptoms To Pay Attention To

 Researchers suggest that there are two main long term effects of hallucinogenic drugs use.
 They include:

-Then, there is Hallucinogen Persisting Perception Disorder (HPPD).
+Then, there is a Hallucinogen Persisting Perception Disorder (HPPD).
 It is often mistaken for neurological disorders.
 It is because of its symptoms of hallucinations and visual disturbances.

 Besides these, there are also: